 Premiums paid from super contributions mean less money available to invest.
 This will affect the amount of money that you have in your super fund at retirement as you’ve had to reduce your super fund amount.
 However, this can be offset by making additional voluntary contributions.

 At the end of the day there is no right or wrong answer when deciding whether or not to have life insurance cover in your super fund.
 It really comes down to your personal situation and determining what will be best for you.
-The other two options, of course, are to buy life insurance through an advisor or to buy life insurance direct.
+The other two options, of course, are to buy life insurance through a financial adviser or to buy life insurance direct.
 Find out more about advised life insurance and direct life insurance.